cuba-platform/ldap-addon/README.md

 When launching your application for the first time after the component installation, the default rule is automatically created in the system.

-It is used if none of other rules were applied, e.g. conditions for applying existing rules were not met.
+It is used if none of other rules were applied, i.e. conditions for applying existing rules were not met.
 That is why it contains the 'LAST' value in the *Order* field.

 The default rule can be amended by clicking the *Edit* button.
 All fields and settings present in *Default